Biblical grounds for divorce

 Marriage in the Bible

 According to the Bible, marriage is a lifetime commitment.
 Jesus said, “‘For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh’?
 So then, they are no longer two but one flesh.
 Therefore what God has joined together, let not man separate” (Matthew 19:5,6).
 The marriage relationship was instituted by God.
-And all who enter upon the marriage relationship are therefore “joined,” according to the original plan of God, for life.
+And all who enter upon it are therefore “joined,” according to the original plan of God, for life.

 While sexual thoughts are the seeds of adultery, they are not the physical action of it and don’t give grounds for divorce.
 Therefore, pray for your husband the he may submit his mind to the changing power of the Holy Spirit.
 And the Lord promised to honor the prayer of faith.
 “I cried to the Lord with my voice, and He heard me from His holy hill” (Psalm 3:4).